Non-smooth stochastic gradient descent using smoothing functions: Case

 \subsection{About convexity}

-In this section, we will investigate under what properties of $\phi$ and $\psi$ the assumptions needed in Section~\ref{section: general} are met.

-In many real-world optimization problems that are under uncertainty, the non-smoothness of the outer function~$\phi$ arises from max-operations and absolute values.
-For example, problems that we are looking at could be like $\max\{0, \Embb[\psi(x,\xi)]\}~\text{or}~|\Embb[\psi(x,\xi)]|$.
-Consider a finance scenario as an instance, the inner function $\psi$ computes the profit for a given market realization and the expectation~$\Embb[\psi(\cdot,\xi)]$ averages this profit over all possible market conditions.
+In many real-world optimization problems under uncertainty, the non-smoothness of the outer function~$\phi$ arises from absolute values.
+For example, problems that we are looking at could be of the form~$|\Embb[\psi(x,\xi)]|$.
+Consider a machine learning fairness scenario as an instance, where the inner function~$\psi$ measures the covariance between a prediction and a sensitive attribute under a random data sample~$\xi$, and the objective~$|\Embb[\psi(x,\xi)]|$ penalizes the magnitude of the expected fairness violation.